Would A Worry Stone Help Me Cope?

 Coping With Stress

 Stress is an almost constant companion of modern people everywhere.
 Life is hectic, schedules must be kept, and relationships can be complex and difficult to manage.
 A worry stone can benefit you if you're dealing with stress on a regular basis.
-It doesn't take you away from the tasks you need to complete; instead, you can use your worry stone and continue to work toward your goals.
+It doesn't take you away from the tasks you need to complete; instead, you can use your worry stone and continue to work toward your goals and complete day-to-day tasks.

 Distraction From Worry

 Worry can darken any day if you let it take over your mind.
-Until you learn to channel your thinking away from your worried thoughts you'll likely have trouble coping with the ups, downs, and concerns in your life.
+Until you learn to channel your thinking away from your worried thoughts, you'll likely have trouble coping with the ups, downs, and concerns in your life.
 Of course, it's important to do what you can to resolve problems.
 Sometimes, though, there's just nothing you can do to improve your situation at the moment.
-At times like those, rubbing a worry stone can help you focus on the here and now and let your worries fade.
+At times like those, rubbing a worry stone can help you focus on the here and now and let your worries fade until you are able to properly address them.

-To Help With Substance Abuse or Smoking Cessation
+To Help With Substance Overuse Or Smoking Cessation

 As An Aid to Complex And Intensive Therapies

 During complex therapy situations, therapists often offer worry stones to their clients to use during the session.
-Because the situation is unfamiliar and difficult to deal with, the easy and familiar feeling of rubbing a worry stone is often a welcome relief.
-Complex therapy can include sessions for PTSD, especially in children, or sessions for refugees who have recently had to leave a distressing situation in their home country.
+Because the situation may be unfamiliar and difficult to deal with, the easy and familiar feeling of rubbing a worry stone is often a welcome relief.
+Complex therapy can include sessions for PTSD, especially in children, or sessions for refugees who have recently had to leave a distressing situation in their home or assigned country.

 Many people who use worry stones choose those made of semi-precious gems.
 In Native American culture, a quartz worry stone is considered extremely soothing.
-Certain stones have been suggested to have specific powers:
+Certain stones have been suggested to have specific influences:

 - Rose quartz - for physical and emotional healing and to dispel anger